 Hereditary Conditions: Genetic disorders inherited by a pet, often related to specific breeds.

 What is Covered with Pet Insurance?

-To better understand what is and isn’t covered with Prudent Pet, we’ll compare the policies of two Labrador Retrievers.
+To better understand what is and isn’t covered with Prudent Pet, we’ll compare the dog insurance policies of two Labrador Retrievers.

 Buster is a six-year-old Lab covered with an Accident + Illness policy.
 Buster’s parents chose this plan to help ease the burden of medical costs as their pup ages.